BushMutali/gameflix-gamecloud/README.md

     Deployment: Vercel (or any preferred cloud provider) State Management: Context API/Redux (based on complexity)

-Initial Setup

-    Project Initialization:
-        Create a new Next.js project.
-        Set up the project structure with folders for pages, components, styles, and API routes.

-    Styling:
-        Implement global styles using CSS Modules or SCSS.
-        Choose a color scheme and font that fits the theme of the application.

-    Routing:
-        Define basic routes for the homepage, game details, user profile, and admin dashboard.

-    Version Control:
-        Initialize Git and create a repository for version control.
-        Set up a branch strategy for development.

-    README.md Documentation:
-        Continuously update this README.md file with any new features, instructions, or changes.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).